LEADING CHAIN STORE IN LONG-TERM LOGISTICS PARTNERSHIP

 The DHL Fleet Innovation team was also engaged to reengineer the retailer’s fleet, introducing the latest super cube single and double-deck trailers to reduce cost through more efficient routing, less mileage and fewer vehicles on the road.

-Increased online sales created the need to reorganise the supply chain, to maximise available space in Peterborough.
-The warehouse was partially converted into a large e-commerce centre with DHL managing the move to the new Leeds warehouse.
+Increased online sales created the need to reorganize the supply chain, to maximize available space in Peterborough.
+The warehouse was partially converted into a large e-commerce center with DHL managing the move to the new Leeds warehouse.
 The new e-commerce platform in Peterborough needed to be fully operational in time for the peak online sales period.
 This gave DHL just 26 weeks to implement the operation – around half the usual time for a project of this scale.
 DHL’s proven ‘DePICT’ (Define, Plan, Implement, Control, and Transition) project management methodology was used to provide a rigorous framework and DHL called in its IT specialists from across its business to ensure the project ran smoothly and was delivered against the aggressive timeline.
 In addition, the use of DHL’s preferred warehouse management system greatly simplified the build of core functionality and enabled rapid integration with the retailer’s own IT systems, providing greater levels of visibility.

 Warehouse improvement initiatives cut the cost per case by 10% over a two year period, helping to offset inflationary pressures in other areas of the business such as rising fuel prices.
 Re-engineering the fleet has improved capacity and reduced store deliveries, resulting in a 6% reduction in emissions.
 The retailer has now invited DHL to join its Sustainability Committee as an environmental partner.